rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 - Cyrotheum - A cold particle that melts over time, and releases a wave of cold to its surroundings.
-- Unstable - Heats up over time, vaporizing a large radius at too high of a tempature, and releases Smoke.
+- Unstable - Heats up over time, vaporizing a large radius at too high of a temperature, and releases Smoke.
 - Electricity - Can only exist when falling, or in Water.
   Flows through Water.
 Very hot.
 - Glass - Created by heating up Sand.
-Acts like a liquid at high enough tempatures, and a solid otherwise.
+Acts like a liquid at high enough temperatures, and a solid otherwise.
 Immune to Acid.
 - Life - A semi-intelligent particle that stacks itself up, and moves as a group.
 Likes to breed upon eating Plants.
 Will jump down short drops.
   Dies if too hot or cold, or upon falling a large distance.